akvorado/akvorado/docs/design.md

 - Builds dashboards with [D3.js][].[^d3js]
 - Manage the other components (Kafka topic creation, Clickhouse configuration) to make deployments easier.
+- Collect routes by integrating GoBGP.
+This is low priority if we consider information from Maxmind good enough for our use.

 [^grafana]: The templating system in Grafana is quite limited.
     Notably, it is difficult to build different query depending on the